HamnYce/h-blog/src/pages/blogs/reflection_week/github_reflection.md

 - here i am considering how to organise tese. should i tbe based on language? or use case ?
 - ive decided use case. people can read these scripts and translate the logic to any other language. but this way atleast they can navigate with intent

+my next steps in this plan will be to clean up the private repositories (reupload them if necessary) to remove useless/confidential data.